-The Saint John Coin Club meets every third Tuesday of the month at Chateau Saint John, 369 Rockland Rd, Saint John, NB, At 7:00 pm, except for the summer months.
+The Saint John Coin Club meets every third Tuesday of the month at Hampton Inn & Suites, 51 Fashion Dr, Saint John, NB, At 7:00 pm, except for the summer months and December (we have a holiday outing instead of a regular meeting).
 All are welcome.

 The Saint John Coin Club was formed in 1959 with eight members present.
 They first met at the New Brunswick Museum located on Douglas Avenue, in the city’s North end.
 The original members were Mr. Don Kelly, Mr. Arnold Fairbrother, and Mr. John Withers, Mr. Ronald Clifford, Mr. Sam Babb, Mr. Steve Pestano, Mr. Walter Turnbull and Mr. C. Joyce, Mr. A.Burtt.